Shikaga/story/index.md

 Some slowdown comes after this, just them living out their lives, some time to work with Emlyn and Roberts relationship.
 Orin disapproving, fatherly like, typical stuff.
 When suddenly...

 Plot event!
-Emlyn discovers something critical, something that they had been missing the whole time.
+Emlyn discovers that it was actually a Verrisian the whoel time who was trying to precipitate war.
 Wow, everything makes sense.
 But wait, it's worse than that!
 It appears that there is a mole inside the House of Eyes who is leaking information, and people are on the look out for spies.
 They are hunted now...

+Turns out, it was at the Princesses orders that her father was to be killed.
+She was doing it because, the danger that Verris posed was too great.

 11.
 ---